joshjennings98/joshjennings98.github.io/src/blog/website.md

 ## Code Generation

 The website exists as a series of markdown files which are converted into HTML.
-The HTML is generated using my own static site generator that primarily uses the libraries [goldmark](https://github.com/yuin/goldmark) for markdown to HTML conversion and [gomponents](https://github.com/maragudk/gomponents) for the HTML components which means I can avoid using templates.
+I use clojure (with [babashka](https://babashka.org/)) to do this.
+The generated `index.html` is then hosted with [GitHub pages](https://pages.github.com/).

 ### Converting Markdown to HTML

-To convert the markdown files into HTML they are parsed with the goldmark library.
-This is a markdown parser library that is compliant with the [CommonMark](https://commonmark.org/) specification.
-It contains a few extensions that you can use to extend the parser and renderer.
-For example there is an [extension for rendering mathjax](https://github.com/litao91/goldmark-mathjax) that I could use if I ever wanted to add support for rendering math equations (although that would require JavaScript too so I won't be using it).
-I chose goldmark over other markdown parsers since it is extensible and is compliant with CommonMark.

 I used to use templates for generating my website content.
-This worked fine but it is hard to read and test the templates so I wanted a component library that meant I could write the website components in Go iteself and then render them at runtime.
-This also means that testing is easier as I can test individual components with [Go's inbuilt testing utilities](https://pkg.go.dev/testing) rather than writing to complex templates and checking the output.
-This also allows me to utilise Go's type safetly and compile time checks that templates would not.
+This worked fine but it is hard to read so I wanted a component library that meant I could write the website components in Clojure itself.
+This also means that testing is easier as I can test individual components.
+I went with [bootleg](https://github.com/retrogradeorbit/bootleg) as it is available as a [babashka pod](https://github.com/babashka/pods) meaning I can use it's utilities from within Clojure code.
+The website boilerplate is written using [hiccup](https://github.com/weavejester/hiccup) which represents HTML in Clojure using vectors.
+This means that everything is written in Clojure and there are no templates needed.

-The code for the generators can be found in the [GitHub repo](https://github.com/joshjennings98/joshjennings98.github.io) for this project.
+The code for the generators can be found in the [`generate.clj`](https://github.com/joshjennings98/joshjennings98.github.io/blob/master/generate.clj) in the [GitHub repo](https://github.com/joshjennings98/joshjennings98.github.io) for this project.

 ### Syntax Highlighting with CSS gradients